ESTABLISHMENT OF PARENTAGE

 Father

-“(2) "Alleged father" means a man who alleges himself to
+“(2) ‘Alleged father’ means a man who alleges himself to be, or is

-be, or is alleged to be, the genetic father or a possible genetic father of a
+alleged to be, the genetic father or a possible genetic father of a child, but

 An alleged father is identified for CSS when the

-mother, the alleged father, or a specified relative completes an Affidavit of
+mother, the alleged father, or a specified relative completes an declaration of

 Refer to Administrative Notice

-of Agency Action - Paternity and Child Support for the forms and procedures to
+of Agency Action – Parentage and Child Support for the forms and procedures to

 use when establishing a support order against an alleged father.